HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     1. Unlike the actual metadata field name, the *user-friendly* value can contain punctuation, spaces, capitalization, and other basic formatting to make the interpretation of the field easier for data contributors and consumers.
     1. Changing a *user-friendly* value is considered a patch change to the schema version and is thus easier and simpler to implement than changing a metadata field name (which is a major change to the schema version).
     1. The *user-friendly* values can be templated to allow concatenation of the schema name to the field name for improved clarity.
 For example, if the *user-friendly* value of the `biomaterial_id` field is set to "${schema} ID", then `donor_organism.biomaterial_id` will render as "Donor organism ID" while `cell_line.biomaterial_id` will render as "Cell line ID".

+    Each *user-friendly* value should be a short term or phrase written in sentence case (*i.e.* only the first word capitalized).
+Case exceptions can be made for acronyms or other special capitalization schemes.

 ### Conditional required field attributes